scala-steward/cats-effect-simple-di/README.md

   lazy val myClass: MyClass = new MyClass(http4sClient)

-  // It also supports dependencies that return an IO[A] or any other F[A] lazy val myDependency: MyDependency = cedi {
+  // It also supports dependencies that return an IO[A] or any other F[A] lazy val myDependency: MyDependency = provide {
     IO(new MyDependency(http4sClient))
   }